DevExpress/devextreme-demos/JSDemos/Demos/DateRangeBox/Overview/description.md

-The [DateRangeBox](/Documentation/ApiReference/UI_Components/dxDateRangeBox/) component allows users to enter or pick dates in a specified range.
-This demo illustrates the following DateRangeBox properties:
+The [DateRangeBox](/Documentation/ApiReference/UI_Components/dxDateRangeBox/) component allows users to select a date range.
+The component includes input boxes for start/end dates and a date-picker dropdown.
+This demo shows how you can use the following DateRangeBox settings:

 - [value](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#value)
 An array where you can specify the selected range (start and end dates).
-The DateRangeBox allows you to define the start and end dates separately.
-For this purpose, use the [startDate](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#startDate) and [endDate](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#endDate) properties.
+The DateRangeBox also allows you to define the start and end dates separately.
+For this purpose, use the [startDate](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#startDate) and [endDate](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#endDate) properties instead.

 - [displayFormat](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#displayFormat)
 A date display format.
 You can use one of the [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type) or specify a [custom format](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String).
 This demo illustrates the latter.